-Edit Customer Fault Message(s): The four customer fault messages shown in Table 2-1 are editable.
-To enter the desired customer fault message, press the button next to the ">>" in the display to display the customer fault message to be changed.
+Edit Customer Fault Message(s): The four customer fault messages shown in Table 5-2 are editable.
+Customer Fault 1 is reserved for the RACK POSITION fault.
+Do not modify this fault name or change the fault condition (WARN to SHTD).

+To enter the desired customer fault message, press the button next to the ">>" in the display to display the customer fault message to be changed, Customer Fault 2, 3 or 4.